ceramic-skate0/Ceramic/README.md

             -GZIP {Input File Path} {Output File Path}(optional) Take a file readf all the bytes in it and gzip the file and output a compressed version of it.
 Optional output file can be given.
 Default output file                           'GZIPFileOutput.gz' in cwd

+            -ConvertToHEX {Input File Path}
+            Take a byte file and output a hex version of it.Ouputs the byte file to a file of string HEX called 'HexCodeOuput.txt'

 ## Install dotnet on Ubuntu: